 Length

 Sunbridge’s High School Teacher Education program combines in-person coursework with synchronous online instruction.
-The program is divided into two-week terms of on-campus study for each of three summers, supported by five online weekend sessions that take place during each of the two interim academic years, for a total of six weeks of in-person classes and ten online weekend sessions.
+The program is divided into two-week terms of on-campus study for each of three summers, supported by five online weekend (Friday evening-Saturday) sessions that take place during each of the two interim academic years, for a total of six weeks of in-person classes and ten online weekend sessions.

 Curriculum

-- Three observations of 3-5 consecutive days each, at least two class hours per day
+- Three observations of 3-5 consecutive days each, at least two class hours per day.

 - Two of these three observations should be in one’s own school and one at another school, ideally a non-Waldorf school.
 Based on our experience, it is beneficial to observe in non-Waldorf schools to better understand what aspects of our work are common to all teachers who work with high school students and what aspects are relatively unique to Waldorf school.